The compactness of ultra faint dwarf galaxies : a new challenge ?: Results

-In Fig.~\ref{fig:R12finvsR12init}, we show the relation between the size of each cluster at $z=6$ and the final size of the UFDs at $z=0$.
-Clusters forming a same UFD are connected with a thin line and their size scales with the number of particles they contain.
-Each UFD is represented by a different colour and for each of them, a different $f_{\star}$ is shown through the $f_{\star,\rm{fid}}/f_{\star}$ ratio 1, 2, 4, 8, 16.
-Models with a specific ratio may be recognisable (counting from the top to the bottom) as a larger $f_{\star,\rm{fid}}/f_{\star}$ leads to a smaller $R_{1/2}$.
-First and foremost, Fig.~\ref{fig:R12finvsR12init} first tells us that while starting with clusters as compact as $10\,\rm{pc}$, the resulting UFD will have a half mass larger than $30\,\rm{pc}$ up to $70\,\rm{pc}$ for model \texttt{h277}.
-UFDs that a build out of more than one cluster, i.e., all but \texttt{h323}, a final $R_{1/2}$ more compact than $50\,\rm{pc}$ requires the size of the initial cluster to be less than $20\,\rm{pc}$.
-This number drop down to $10\,\rm{pc}$ to reach $R_{1/2}<40\,\rm{pc}$.
-However, if UFDs are only formed by one single cluster (\texttt{h323}) this constraint is relaxed a bit.
+Figure~\ref{fig:R12finvsR12init} shows the relation between the size of each cluster at $z=6$ and the final size of the UFDs at $z=0$.
+Clusters forming the same UFD are connected by a thin line and their size scales with the number of particles they contain.
+Each UFD is represented by a different colour and for each of them, a different $f_{\star}$ is shown through the $f_{\star,\rm{fid}}/f_{\star}$ ratio 1, 2, 4, 8, or 16.
+Models with a specific ratio may be recognisable (counting from the top to the bottom), as a larger $f_{\star,\rm{fid}}/f_{\star}$ leads to a smaller $R_{1/2}$.
+First and foremost, Fig.~\ref{fig:R12finvsR12init} tells us that while starting with clusters as compact as $10\,\rm{pc}$, the resulting UFD will have a half mass of greater than $30\,\rm{pc}$, and up to $70\,\rm{pc}$ for model \texttt{h277}.
+UFDs that are built from more than one cluster, that is, all but \texttt{h323}, have a final $R_{1/2}$ that is more compact than $50\,\rm{pc}$ and require the size of the initial cluster to be less than $20\,\rm{pc}$.
+However, if UFDs are only formed by one single cluster (\texttt{h323}), this constraint is slightly relaxed.
 An initial size of $20\,\rm{pc}$ is enough to get $R_{1/2}=32\,\rm{pc}$.
 Only this model can be more compact than $30\,\rm{pc}$, requiring its dominant cluster to start with at most a size of $16\,\rm{pc}$.

-Finally, it is worth mentioning that any system that stars larger will end up building larger UFDs.
+Finally, it is worth mentioning that any system that start larger will end up building a larger UFD.